roshpoudel/tackling-homelessness/DASHBOARD/src/README.md

 4. Open your web browser and go to `http://localhost:8050/` to view the dashboard.

 You should now be able to view the insights and findings in the dashboard.
-Since the data is not publicly available, **unauthorized users** will not be able to view the dashboard as it would require the datasets for the graphs to show up.
+Since the data is not publicly available, **unauthorized users** will not be able to view the dashboard as it would require the datasets for the graphs to populate.

 ## Issues and Support
 For issues and support, please contact:
     datalab@sewanee.edu